MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/author-with-sm.md

 > [!NOTE]

-> - Do not install the latest SCSM authoring tool on the same machine that has the SCSM portal installed.
+> - Do not install the latest SM Authoring tool on the same computer that has the SM portal installed.
-> - Install at least UR5 on the machine having SCSM MS/DW MS/Console if latest SCSM Authoring tool is to be used on the same machine.
+> - Install at least UR5 on the machine having SCSM MS/DW MS/Console if latest SM Authoring tool is to be used on the same computer.

 ::: moniker-end

 ##### To install the Authoring Tool

-1. Verify that the computer on which you plan to install the Authoring Tool meets the requirements.
+1. Verify that the computer on which you plan to install the Authoring tool meets the requirements.
-2. You can download the authoring tool version based on your requirement.
+2. Download the required version of the SM Authoring tool to a local computer on which you want to install the Authoring tool.

   - [Download the 2016 SM Authoring tool](https://www.microsoft.com/en-us/download/details.aspx?id=54059)
   - [Download the 1801 SM  Authoring tool](https://www.microsoft.com/en-us/download/details.aspx?id=56561)

-3. Download the required version to the local computer on which you want to install the Authoring Tool.
-4. Double-click the downloaded zip file and extract to the desired location.
+3. Double-click the downloaded zip file, read through the license agreement, and extract the files to the desired location.
-5. Browse to the folder where you extracted the files, expand the **CDImage** folder, and locate **Setup.exe**.
-Double\-click **Setup.exe** to start Setup.
+4. Browse to the folder where you extracted the files, expand the **CDImage** folder, and locate **Setup.exe** and double-click **Setup.exe** file.
 5. In the Service Manager Authoring Tool Setup Wizard, click **Install the Service Manager Authoring Tool**.
 6. Continue through the **Product registration** and the **Installation location** pages.
 7. On the **Prerequisites** page, if any prerequisite test fails, you must update the server to ensure that each prerequisite is met.
 If Microsoft Visual Studio 2008 Shell is not installed, click **Install Microsoft Visual Studio Shell 2008** to install the application.